MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 ## Verify end user policy enforcement

-Use a Windows device with the Global Secure Access client installed.
-Sign in as a user that is assigned the Internet traffic acquisition profile.
+1. Sign in to a Windows device with the Global Secure Access client installed as a user that is assigned the Internet traffic acquisition profile.
 Test that navigating to websites is allowed or restricted as expected.

-To check if the client is acquiring Internet traffic, right-click on the Global Secure Access client icon in the task manager tray and open **Connection Diagnostics** > **Channels**.
+1. Right-click on the Global Secure Access client icon in the task manager tray and open **Connection Diagnostics** > **Channels**.
 Ensure that the Internet channel is Present and Connected (Green in color).
 Also, check if the hostname acquisition and flows for the users Internet traffic are being acquired while browsing.

-Navigate to an approved site and check if it loads properly.
-Next, navigate to a restricted site and confirm the site is blocked.
+1. Navigate to an approved site and check if it loads properly.
+1. Navigate to a restricted site and confirm the site is blocked.

 View Internet Access traffic logs in the Microsoft Entra admin center.
 Navigate to **Global Secure Access** > **Monitor** > **traffic logs**.
 It takes approximately 15 minutes for new entries to appear.